 Along with directly funding our conservation programme, a proportion of your donation also goes to fund our operational costs - administration, marketing & communications, and fundraising.
 All parts of our organisation are essential to delivering our conservation programme - if we didn't raise funds, or employ staff to process donations, we wouldn't be able to run campaigns to protect wildlife and wild spaces.
 You can find more details of how we invest funds in our annual report.

 New regular givers receive welcome packs with information about the conservation programmes they are supporting.

-We also update you on how your funds are being spent through letters & receipts, and through our Living Planet newsletter which we send out to our regular donors three times a year, with news and information about current campaigns and programmes.
+We also update you on how your funds are being spent through letters & receipts, and through our Living Planet newsletter which we send out to our regular supporters, with news and information about current campaigns and programmes.
 We also send out regular e-newsletters which include links to our Facebook & Twitter profiles which are a fresh news stream about the progress of our campaigns.

 Thanks again for supporting WWF to protect our living planet.